ACEP - Teaching Fellowship

 Continuing Education CreditThis activity has been planned and implemented in accordance with the Essential Areas and Policies for the Accreditation Council of Continuing Medical Education.
 The American College of Emergency Physicians is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Approved by the American College of Emergency Physicians for 78.75 hour(s) of ACEP Category I credit.
+Approved by the American College of Emergency Physicians for a maximum 78.75 hour(s) of ACEP Category I credit.

 ACEP or SAEM Member - $1,615